nsansone/Global-Gender-Equality/README.md

 Users will be able to shift throughout different years Users will be able to filter by different equality metrics as well as look at an aggregate score

+MVPs
+3D interactive globe
+assembling data
+implementing way to look at data globally (color scales?) implementing click to get more detailed look at data for one country

 Wireframe

 https://wireframe.cc/pro/pp/86d3a6157266646